 Additionally, the Company is entitled to receive a contingent profit commission under the LPT Agreement.
 The contingent profit is equal to 30% of the favorable difference between actual paid losses and LAE and expected paid losses and LAE as established in the LPT Agreement based on losses paid through June 30, 2024.
 The contingent profit commission is paid every five years beginning June 30, 2004 for the first twenty-five years of the agreement.
 The Company is paid 30% of the favorable difference between the actual and expected losses and LAE paid at each calculation point.
 The Company could be required to return any previously received contingent profit commission, plus interest, in the event of unfavorable differences through June 30, 2024.
 The Company records its estimate of contingent profit commission in the accompanying consolidated balance sheets as Contingent commission receivable-LPT Agreement and a corresponding liability is recorded on the accompanying consolidated balance sheets in Deferred reinsurance gain-LPT Agreement.
-The Contingent profit commission.
+The Contingent commission receivable-LPT Agreement is reduced as amounts are received from participating reinsurers.
+In 2014, the Company received \$11.7 million in cash related to the contingent profit commission.
 The related Deferred reinsurance gain-LPT Agreement is amortized using the recovery method.
-The amortization of the contingent profit commission is determined by the proportion of actual reinsurance recoveries to total estimated recoveries over the life of the contingent profit commission is determined by the proportion of actual reinsurance recoveries to total estimated recoveries over the life of the contingent profit commission is determined by the proportion of actual reinsurance recoveries to total estimated recoveries over the life of the contingent profit commission profit commission under the LPT Agreement results in a cumulative adjustment to the Deferred Gain, which is also recognized in losses and LAE incurred in the consolidated statement of comprehensive income, such that the Deferred Gain reflects the balance that would have existed had the revised contingent profit commission been recognized at the inception of the LPT Agreement.
+The amortization of the contingent profit commission is determined by the proportion of actual reinsurance recoveries to total estimated recoveries over the life of the contingent profit commission (through June 30, 2024), and is recorded in losses and LAE incurred in the accompanying consolidated statements of comprehensive income.
+Any adjustment to the contingent profit commission under the LPT Agreement results in a cumulative adjustment to the Deferred Gain, which is also recognized in losses and LAE incurred in the consolidated statement of comprehensive income, such that the Deferred Gain reflects the balance that would have existed had the revised contingent profit commission been recognized at the inception of the LPT Agreement.